martinfrances107/adventOfCode2023/README.md

         I think the next step is to display the horizontal/vertical brackets on the puzzle as they are processed.

+Day 14 - Rolling rocks
+      part 1 passes.
+      part 2 operated over 10^9 spin cycles.
+      I need to make the solution generic for the N, W, S, E antilock-wise rolling.
+      Can I merge the four steps into one?

 ## Observations

 Using "Itertools" as a example of good library code